natashamathur/life_of_pii/README.md

 The utility can be run on either a file or a string, outputting the results to either a dictionary or file.
 These input and output functionalities are provided so that the utility can be more easily integrated as part of a larger codebase if needed, such as an API.

-Below is an example of a command line input to run the utilty on a file (FILENAME) then return a dictionary.
+Below is an example of a command line input to run the utilty on the file **FILENAME** then return a dictionary.

 ```
 $ python3.6 finder.py --ascii_file 'FILENAME' --display
 ```

-Below is an example of a command line input to run this utilty on a string (pii_string) and subsequently save the output to the file (OUTPUT_FILE).
+Below is an example of a command line input to run this utilty on the string **pii_string** and subsequently save the output to the file **OUTPUT_FILE**.

 ```
 $ python3.6 finder.py --ascii_string "I am 90 years old and I have an SSN of 310-74-3223" --output_file OUTPUT_FILE